 For the purpose of paragraph 24 c), upon the request of a Member or CNCP, the Secretariat shall provide VMS data without the permission of the Member or CNCP for the purposes of supporting search and rescue activities undertaken by a competent MRCC subject to the terms of an arrangement between the Secretariat and the competent MRCC.
 The Member or CNCP requesting the information shall ensure that the data will only be used only for the purposes described in this paragraph.

+28bis.
+For the purpose of paragraph 24 d), upon the request of a Member or CNCP, the Secretariat shall provide VMS data without the permission of the Member or CNCP to support remote surveillance activities of fishing vessels within the Convention Area less than 12 nautical miles from the waters under the national jurisdiction, or within them, in accordance with paragraph 2.
+A Member or CNCP requesting such data shall ensure that such data shall be used only for the purposes described in this paragraph.

 A Member or CNCP may request VMS data for the purposes described in paragraph 24 using the appropriate template available via the non-public section of the SPRFMO website.